Published: 25 May 2021

 The Government has agreed to introduce minimum unit pricing on alcohol from 4 January 2022.
 It sets a minimum price for a gram of alcohol, meaning it cannot be sold for less than that price.
 It doesn’t matter where the alcohol is sold – off license, supermarket, bar or restaurant – the minimum price stays the same.

 Why is minimum unit pricing being introduced?

 Alcohol is a major cause of illness and disease, hospitalisations, self-harm, and violence in Ireland.
 It’s better for everyone if, as a country, we cut back.

 In 2019, on average, every person in Ireland aged 15 and over drank 10.8 litres of pure alcohol a year – the equivalent of either 40 bottles of vodka, 113 bottles of wine or 436 pints of beer.

-Research by the Sheffield Alcohol Research Group found that that when minimum unit pricing on alcohol is introduced in Ireland, alcohol consumption is expected to reduce by almost 9% overall.
+Research by the Sheffield Alcohol Research Group found that when minimum unit pricing on alcohol is introduced in Ireland, alcohol consumption is expected to reduce by almost 9% overall.

-Heaviest drinkers buy the cheapest alcohol.
+The heaviest drinkers buy the cheapest alcohol.
 Minimum unit pricing on alcohol targets these drinkers, reducing its affordability so that less alcohol is purchased.
 This will reduce the harm that alcohol causes them and others.